damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 Offers made to new team members should be documented in the email thread between the person authorized to make the offer (e.g. CEO) and the applicant.

 1. Email example is in the "Offer letter" template in Workable.
 When using the template:
-   1. make sure that you offer the correct [contract type and entity](/handbook/contracts/#how-to-use)
+   1. make sure that you offer the correct [contract type and entity](/handbook/contracts/#how-to-use), ask People Ops if in doubt;
    1. include the People Ops alias in the cc (when you are ready for a written contract to be made), and
    1. change the subject line of the email.
 The default subject line in Workable is "{position name} - GitLab", but when making multiple hires for the same position, this can cause confusion in a Gmail inbox that collects conversation threads based on subject line.
-So for example make it "{first name of applicant} - offer for {position name} at GitLab" (this is something that we cannot do in the template, unfortunately).
+So for example make it "{first name of applicant} - offer for {position name} at GitLab" (this is something that we cannot do in the Workable template, unfortunately).
    1. Note: the number of proposed stock options must always be mentioned specifically, even when it is 0.
 1. One person from People Operations will reply-to-all to everyone in the thread (including the applicant) to confirm that they will make the contract.
 Speed matters: if you are in People Operations and you can tackle this, then raise your hand and hit reply-all.
 1. This person from People Operations